 - Bamboo

-Although Yuccas aren't "local", they are EVERYWHERE in NJ due to landscaping choices.
+Although Yuccas aren't "local", they are EVERYWHERE in New Jersey due to landscaping choices.
 For demos and teaching I will only use Yuccas and Sotol.
 Sotol can be bought on ETSY, but you have to tell the guy exactly what you're looking for: 2ft long cylinders that are as large/wide diameters as possible.

-Locally, in NJ, I have been successful with large Cattails and Velvetleaf plant stalks as Blades and Catalpa and Pawpaw woods as bases.
+"Locally, in NJ, I have been successful with large Cattails and Velvetleaf plant stalks as Blades and Catalpa and Pawpaw woods as bases.
 I have also been successful with a Hickory base with a Cattail stalk.
 Surprisingly, I got some old BAMBOO on BAMBOO to go.
-I also don't experiment enough with this method...
+I also don't experiment enough with this method..."
 Joe Lau

-Fire Plow plant stalks for blades
+Fire Plow plant stalks for plow blades

 - Cattail